-We procure goods and services that support large-scale mining and refining operations such as heavy equipment, large trucks, chemicals, fuel and lubricants, explosives, and a range of other products and services.
+We procure goods and services that support large-scale mining and refining operations such as transportation, heavy equipment, large trucks, chemicals, fuel and lubricants, explosives, and a range of other products and services.
+For example, Canadian Pacific Railways, which provides rail shipping services for many of our Canadian-based operations, is Teck’s largest supplier.
 Through responsible supply management, our objective is to ensure that we minimize our potential impacts on people and on the environment, and that we manage business and reputation risks.
 Our Supply Chain Risk Management Strategy integrates supply chain risks into our established risk management processes, which provide a framework for mitigating or avoiding sustainability risks in, and impacts on, our supply chain.
 As we operate in low-risk jurisdictions that have strong legal frameworks and high standards of performance, we expect and have a good level of assurance that our suppliers’ and contractors’ business conduct is aligned with robust environmental and labour legislation and regulation.
 In addition, we expect our suppliers and contractors to demonstrate strong practices in areas of Health, Safety, Environment and Community (HSEC).

 Inbound supply chain risks are initially identified as part of the analysis and identification of critical suppliers by our Supply Management group.
 Outbound supply chain risks are identified by the transportation group as well as by the Materials Stewardship working group, which advises and develops active risk management processes to reduce the impacts of our products and to ensure products satisfy or exceed regulatory and societal needs.
 For example, as we are heavily reliant on third parties to transport our products, we conduct a risk-based screening of our transportation providers based on the volume and commodity transported.
 This screening enables us to select transportation providers who will handle our products safely and who share our commitment to safe and responsible supply chain management.